 God is the author of history.
-History unfolds not as a random series of serendipitous events influenced by a myriad of disconnected forces, but history unfolds as the purpose of God and the plan of God worked out in precision.
+History unfolds, not as a random series of serendipitous events influenced by a myriad of disconnected forces, but history unfolds as the purpose of God and the plan of God worked out in precision.
 God is the author of history.
 It unfolds from beginning to end under His sovereign control.
-And at the center of history and really the purpose for history, the purpose for the universe, the earth and its human population is the salvation of sinners.
+And at the center of history and really the purpose for history, the purpose for the universe, the earth, and its human population is the salvation of sinners.
 That is the saga that gives meaning to creation.
-God brought the universe, the earth and mankind and all his environment into being in order that He might redeem sinners.
-History then is primarily His story, it is the story of redemption.
+God brought the universe, the earth, and mankind, and all this environment into being in order that He might redeem sinners.
+History then is primarily His story.
+It is the story of redemption.

 In that sense all of history has integrity, all of history has continuity and all of history has purpose as designed and executed carefully by God.
-Nothing proves God's control over history and particular God's concern about the story of redemption, nothing proves that better or more convincingly than fulfilled prophecy.
-One of the reasons we know God wrote the Bible is because there in Scripture hundreds of prophecies about future events, very precise prophecies, many of which have already come to pass in the first coming of Jesus and in other historic events that occurred in Old Testament times.
-There are many more prophecies yet to come to pass, connected with the time around the Second Coming of Jesus Christ.
+Nothing proves God's control over history and particular God's concern about the story of redemption.
+Nothing proves that better or more convincingly than fulfilled prophecies.
+One of the reasons we know God wrote the Bible is because there are in Scripture hundreds of prophecies about future events, very precise prophecies, many of which have already come to pass in the first coming of Jesus and in other historic events that occurred in Old Testament times.
+There are many more prophecies yet to come to pass connected with the time around the Second Coming of Jesus Christ.

 And then he tells us in verse 2 about the high priesthood of Annas and Caiaphas who were corrupt and wicked men who ran a kind of mafia-style temple operation which bilked the people of all their money and propagated an apostate kind of religion.
 So the historic setting is provided by seven names, five Gentiles and two Jews.

 And then we looked at the geographical setting in verse 3.
 We were reminded there that John's ministry was outside the conventional population areas.
 He was in the wilderness.
-Since the time of his birth, since the time of his circumcision on the eighth day after his birth in chapter 1 verse 80, it tells us that he spent his whole life in the wilderness.
-Now he's reached the age of 30 and the wilderness is where he lives.
+Since the time his...
+Since the time of his birth, since the time of his circumcision on the eighth day after his birth in chapter 1 verse 80, it tells us he spent his whole life in the wilderness.
+Now he's reached the age of thirty and the wilderness is where he lives.
 He wears camel's hair and he eats locusts and wild honey.
 He's a man apart from the establishment.
-He is outside the influences, the attitudes and the life style of his culture.
-And that's by design, by God's design he is uninfluenced by his society.
+He is outside the influences, the attitudes, and the lifestyle of his culture.
+And that's by design.
+By God's design he is uninfluenced by his society.
 To some extent he is ignorant of its subtleties and its trends.
-But that was by divine purpose so that he could speak the pure message of God to people uncluttered by the nuances of society.
+But that was by divine purpose so that he could speak the pure message of God to people, uncluttered by the nuances of society.

-And we can safely say that John stands as a large looming rebuke to the popular church growth movement which claims that cultural relevance and social savvy are the key to effective ministry.
-Well John didn't care about cultural relevance, he didn't have any social savvy.
+And we can safely say that John stands as a large, looming rebuke to the popular church growth movement which claims that cultural relevance and social savvy are the key to effective ministry.
+Well John didn't care about cultural relevance.
+He didn't have any social savvy.
 He didn't know his culture by personal experience or study.
-But he knew his God and he knew the message of his God, that's the way God wanted it.
+But he knew his God and he knew the message of his God and that's the way God wanted it.
 The true prophet of God has never been called to find the common ground with his culture.
-The true prophet of God has always been called to bring the pure uninfluenced Word of God to confront that culture, preaching repentance for the forgiveness of sin.
+The true prophet of God has always been called to bring the pure, uninfluenced Word of God to confront that culture, preaching repentance for the forgiveness of sin.
 And that's what John did.

-Well John by baptizing Jews is saying you have to repent to such a depth that you will confess your no better than a Gentile.
+Well John, by baptizing Jews, is saying you have to repent to such a depth that you will confess you’re no better than a Gentile.
 So he preached a baptism for repentance for the forgiveness of sin.
 That was the theological perspective.
-People were under the damning burden of guilt and they needed forgiveness which God always has given, always will give to those who repent, whose repentance is genuine and in this case evidenced by a willingness to say I am no better than a pagan.
+The people were under the damning burden of guilt and they needed forgiveness which God always has given, always will give to those who repent, whose repentance is genuine and in this case evidenced by a willingness to say I am no better than a pagan.

 There is so much there, so much there.
 The obvious thing there is that the prophet Isaiah predicted a time when a voice would come in the wilderness.
 Well here's John and he's been in the wilderness since a child.
 That's his domain, that's where he's always lived.
 He's the voice in the wilderness.
 And when that voice comes it will say, "Make ready the way of the Lord," and that's exactly what John was called to do.
 When the angel Gabriel came to Zacharias and said you're going to have a son, and that son is going to be the forerunner of the Messiah.
 He's going to make a people ready for the coming of the Lord.
 That's what Zacharias was told by the angel Gabriel who came from God.
 So from the beginning, John was to be the prophet in the wilderness who got the people ready for the Lord's arrival.
 That's what he did.